Happy Holidays !! Wishing you and yours a very blessed and joyous Christmas and may your new year be filled with peace, joy, prosperity and grace.

 Citizens of the World

 Seattle, our beloved Emerald City, you are perhaps the best, but you are no longer for us.
-We are no longer willing to give up the gold needed to continue the past, since future adventures are on the docket.
+We are no longer willing to give up the gold needed to sustain the past, since future adventures are on the docket.

 For now, at least, we stay here in the Land of Smiles until a new current catches us, or until the unseen happens.
 We’ve gathered a community here in Thailand.
 We are invited to functions and see some people weekly.
 We are recognized in restaurants and on morning walks.
 Not to mention the local feline legion who salute “Cat-Man-Doo,” the giver of pats and breakfast treats.